& start building

 With today's easy IP masking services, you can run a website from your computer pretty easy.
 The issue though is the technical side of running the server, securing the server, paying for licenses, and power use.
 If you want to learn about web hosting and are not too worried performance and reliability, hosting a website at home is a good way to start.
 In the end though, if you factor the effort, fees, and wear on your computer, it's not normally worth it.

-Shared hosting otherwise known as just "web hosting" is the most popular with well over 40 million web hosting accounts on the Internet.
-Once your site grows and needs more power, customers tend to upgrade to VPS or a dedicated server. (stats last updated on 10/2019)
+Shared hosting otherwise known as just "web hosting" is the most popular to start off your website, with well over 40 million web hosting accounts on the Internet.
+Online website builders like our Website Builder are growing fast though!
+Once your website grows and needs more power, customers tend to upgrade to a VPS or a dedicated server.